klerk-framework/website/docs/building-config/authorization.md

 As you can see above, you provide Clerk with functions that will be called when the user tries to do something.
 These functions consider the request and current state and returns a decision.
 So Clerk uses attribute-based access control (ABAC).
-If you prefer role-based access control (RBAC) you can easily implement that with ABAC.
+If you prefer role-based access control (RBAC) you can easily implement that with a role property on your User model.

 If your rule needs information that is not located within Clerk, it is recommended to provide that information in the Context.
 In this case you would add a field called "isMultiFactorAuthenticated" to the context and use that in the rule.
-It is also possible to make requests to another system over the network within your rules but be aware that this may impact performance.
+It is also possible to make requests to another system over the network within your rules but be aware that this may severely impact performance.